Chatsven/Citizen-skins-Wikimedia-Projects/README.md

 2. [Click here to install](https://raw.githubusercontent.com/Chatsven/Citizen-skins-Wikimedia-Projects/main/citizen-wikimedia-projects.user.js) — Tampermonkey will automatically open the installation page.

-3. Accessing any `*.wikipedia.org` page will activate the script; the script only runs on the Vector 2022 skin, skipping other skins.
+3. Accessing any `*.wikipedia.org` page will activate the script; the script only runs on the Vector 2022 skin, skipping other skin.

 The `@updateURL` is configured in the metadata, and the script will automatically check for upgrades when the repository updates.
 Remember to increment the `@version` header when releasing a new version; otherwise, the update will not be triggered.